Despite a Nail-Biting Funding Finale, Alice: Otherlands Is a Go!

 Within hours of the Kickstarter project closing, backer support blew through more than $50k to hit the target goal and continue on beyond.
 I myself upped my pledge twice within the last 18 hours of the deadline.

 When the campaign finally closed yesterday on August 4, $222,377 had been funded by 3,389 backers.
 From here on, the post-campaign funding option is available through PayPal.
-For those of you who missed the initial rollercoaster run, you can still chip in and nail yourself some ridiculously pretty goodies by following THIS LINK.

 In the meantime, following the post-campaign afterglow, the Spicy Horse team is hard at work, already sending out the backer surveys and getting started on making sure their Kickstarter supporters get their hard-earned rewards.